piroor/tweet.sh/README.md

 ## How to follow/unfollow my friend?

+There is a command `follow` to follow another user.
 You must give the name of the user (sceen name).
 The "@" can be trimmed.

 ~~~